Johns Hopkins Flood Lab

 Does the political power of Congressional representatives influence the prioritization and funding of federally-funded flood risk reduction projects?

 Flood mitigation efforts depend crucially on the U.S. Army Corps of Engineers’ (USACE) seawalls, levees, beach nourishment, and other investments.
 The location, scale, and nature of such mitigation efforts is determined by Congress.
 The focus of this project is on understanding the decision process of high-ranking members of Congressional committees.
 Committee members balance the interests of voters.
 They may also be influenced by real estate developers attempting to set the agenda on funding decisions through political donations and other lobbying efforts.
 A key empirical question is to understand whether Congressional committee members respond to such lobbying efforts by allocating USACE funding to protect land and structures owned by developers rather than protect areas at the greatest risk of flooding.

-The team will use data from the First Street Foundation Flood Model to control for differences in flood risk among Congressional districts and measure political power by representatives’ years in Congress, committee chairmanships, and other indicators.
+In this project, Dr. Luis Quintero and Dr. Matthew Kahn are using data from the First Street Foundation Flood Model to control for differences in flood risk among Congressional districts and measure political power by representatives’ years in Congress, committee chairmanships, and other indicators.
 The influence of real estate developers will be measured by money spent on political donations and lobbying efforts.

 Controlling for a wide range of variables, the research team aims to isolate the effects of the political power of Congressional representatives and the lobbying efforts of real estate developers to determine how influential these factors are in how USACE projects are prioritized and funded.